AeriaVelocity/Sonic-ReVelocity/README.md

 ## Credits, Licence and Legal Whatevers

-Sonic Re;Velocity is a project by Arsalan "Aeria" Kazmi (AeriaVelocity).
+Sonic Re;Velocity is a project by Arsalan "Aeri" Kazmi (AeriaVelocity).

 Sonic Re;Velocity is free software, under the GNU General Public License 3.0.